At least the UKIP leader avoids the dizzying spin which the voters are seeing through so clearly.

 Miliband needs a repost to this.
 A good start would be to appoint Alan Johnson as party chair, to bat for the party when the chips are down and to get out into the country and explain what a Labour government on people’s side would actually mean.

 Labour can win next year but the work and change that will be needed is immense.
 It’s time to get to it.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.